iree-org/iree-nvgpu/README.md

 ```

 Note that you will need a check-out of the IREE codebase in `../iree` relative
 to the directory where the `openxla-nvgpu` compiler was checked out.
-Refer to
+Running
+the `sync_deps.py` script should bring in all source dependencies at needed
+versions (into the parent directory).

-the IREE [getting
+Additional options for configuring IREE are in the IREE [getting
 started](https://openxla.github.io/iree/building-from-source/getting-started/)
 guide for details of how to set this up.